-veritable legend, Piggy French is one of Britain’s most respected producers of young event horses.
-It is a process she's deeply passionate about and takes great pride in doing well - and there's no question about whether or not she does it well, she's a rockstar in the world of youngsters.
-Piggy breaks the process down to NF reporter, Catherine Austen — her proven methods, her secrets, and how she approaches training for horses at three, four, and five-years-old.
+2019 Mitsubishi Motors Badminton Horse Trials champion, Piggy French, is one of Britain’s most respected producers of young event horses.
+It is a process she's deeply passionate about and takes great pride in doing well.
+Piggy breaks the process down to NF reporter, Catherine Austen — her proven methods, secrets, and how she approaches training for horses at three-, four-, and five-years-old.

 Is Your Three-Year-Old Ready for Work?

 At the age of three, it can be hard to assess a horse’s potential.
 They can change a great deal, and can do so very quickly — but you can also learn a lot about them in a short space of time.

 When looking at three year olds, ask yourself whether you like the type, the horse’s outlook, its conformation, and its movement.
 If you are viewing a horse at a sale, remember that the sudden, unexpected intensity of sales atmosphere might affect the horse and take that into consideration.

 Watch the horse free-jump over a little pole — what shape does it make, what is its technique like, how does it use its body and its brain?
 I always like to see the knees come up together.
 For eventing, I am more interested in its front end than whether it has a really expressive hind end.